Arthur, King of Time and Space Arthur, King of Time and Space

 How do you create a cartoon?

 Once I've written the gag, I create a blank strip in MSPaint from a template PNG file, delete default panel borders and add new ones as needed, and letter dialog before I draw.
 Originally I drew with an "ultra fine point" Sharpie on Mead Academie "Sketch Diary" paper, but shortly I switched to standard copy/printer paper because the marker seems to bleed less.
-There was a period when I drew a large percentage of the strips with a mouse in MSPaint; that seems be a phase that comes and goes.
-Now I usually draw with pencil - your standard No. 2 - because I figured out how to change my MSPaint scanning settings so that pencil lines show up, so paper type isn't an issue.
-For awhile I went back to drawing with ink when at home rather than at work because the scanner there wasn't as good.
-Then I started using pencil even at home, because the scanner is also a copier, so I'd copy the original pencils to get something dark enough for the scanner.
+There were periods when I drew strips with a mouse in MSPaint.
+Sometimes I drew with pencil - your standard No. 2 - after I figured out how to change my MSPaint scanning settings so that pencil lines show up.
+Because the scanner was also a copier, sometimes I copied original pencils first before scanning to get them dark enough.
 I remember reading when young that Jim Berry, cartoonist of Berry's World, used to photocopy his pencils rather than ink them and lose their spontaneity.

 The webcomic community in general regards MSPaint with unabashed disdain, but so far it does pretty much everything I need done.
-The webcomic community also dislikes the font I use, Comic Sans MS, but that appears to me an overreaction to its overuse in the long-past early days of webcomics so I ignore it.
-Plus, when I went online in 1995 I made a conscious decision to live my online life as much as possible through industry standard system defaults.
+The webcomic community also dislikes the font I use, Comic Sans MS, but that appears to me an overreaction to its overuse in the long-past early days of webcomics, or to its use in other things than comics, so I ignore it.
+Plus, when I went online in 1995 I made a conscious decision to live my online life as much as possible through industry standard system defaults, i.e., software that can be found standard on any Windows machine.
 I also handcode my websites with the HTML I know, so that I know if something goes wrong I did it and I can fix it.
-Consequently the work I do today can pretty much be done, with at most minor inconvenience (particularly given the files I carry around with me on a flash drive), at almost any desk in the world.
+Consequently the work I do today can pretty much be done, with at most minor inconvenience, at almost any desk in the world.
 (Once when I wrote this at some online forum or other the rebuttal was attempted, "Photoshop is pretty standard nowadays."
 I responded, "It didn't come on any of my computers.")

 How is the website maintained?

 (Edited from a news section essay in response to a reader's questions.)
-I've typed the code for every page on this site myself in the Windows text editor.
+I've typed the code for every page on this site myself in the Windows text editor or, since Windows Vista doesn't include the old text editor, Notepad.
 I use green backgrounds because I once read that green's the color easiest on the eyes.
-I don't know PHP (I don't even know what the acronym stands for) yet.
-Every day I must edit or create the pages for the archive, the new cartoon, the previous day's cartoon and the index page, in order to update all links properly; and if there was a news section yesterday then that must be pasted into the news archive page.
+I don't know PHP (I don't even know what the acronym stands for).
+Every day I must edit or create the pages for the archive, the new cartoon, the previous day's cartoon and the index page, in order to update all links properly; and if there's a news section then that must be pasted into the news archive page.

 What music inspires Arthur, King of Time and Space?